 This site includes advertising.

-In the ClassroomEven if you aren't ready to create podcasts, share the How To Make a Podcast page with your students with excellent tips for creating any type of speaking presentation.
-Create regular or special podcasts to share on your class web page or wiki.
-Have readers (perhaps older buddies) build fluency by recording selected passages for your non-readers.
+In the ClassroomEven if you aren't ready to create podcasts, share the How To Start a Podcast page with your students with excellent tips for creating any type of speaking presentation, create regular or special podcasts to share on your class web page or wiki to read/listen to in class AND from home, adding a touch of blended learning to your classroom!
+Have readers (perhaps older buddies) enhance their learning by building fluency and recording selected passages for your non-readers.
+Don't forget to have them listen and critique their podcast!
 Launch a service project for your fifth or sixth graders to record stories for the kindergarten to use in their reading and listening center.
 Have students create "you are there" recordings as "eyewitnesses" to historical or current events.
 Make a weekly class podcast, with students taking turns writing and sharing the "Class News."
 Have students create radio advertisements for concepts studied in class (Buy Dynamic DNA!).
 Have students write and record their own stories or poetry in dramatic readings.
 Language students or beginning readers could record their fluency by reading passages and listening to themselves.
 Allow parents to hear their child's progress reading aloud, etc. Compare world language, speech articulation, or reading fluency at two points during the year.
 Have your Shakespeare students record a soliloquy.
 Write and record a poem for Father's or Mother's Day (or other special events) and send the URL as a gift to that special person.
-If you have gifted students who lean toward the dramatic, this tool is simple enough for them to create dramatic mini-casts without needing a video camera.
+If you have gifted students who lean toward the dramatic, this tool is simple enough for them to create dramatic mini casts without needing a video camera.

 Parent permission advised before posting student work created using this tool

 Premium version (not free) includes additional features or storage

 Multiple users can collaborate on the same project